Help save the Adelaide Parklands

 The Parklands are Adelaide's greatest asset.
 It's a ring of parks that surround the city's centre.
 In 1837 Colonel Light designed the layout of Adelaide, and he included 931 hectares (2300 acres) of parklands.
 It's quite unique.

-The Parklands are continually under threat from people and groups who consider it as cheap development land.
+The Parklands are continually under threat from people and groups who want to develop the land.
 Over the years, politicians have allowed all sorts of junk to be placed in the Parklands.

 Remember the expression :

-"You don't really know a person until you have to share an inheritence with them."
+"You don't really know a person until you have to share an inheritance with them."

 Well, you could also say: